aliasad20/Face-Swap/WOC_IIITKalyani/cLog.md

 Day 1: Figured out the libraries needed to be used and installed them.
 Faced some problem and fixed them.
 Day 2: In the continuation of taking baby steps, I learnt how to create python environment using anaconda as for some libraries different versions of python was needed.
 Read about face demarkation points which were needed.
 These were theoretical stuffs.
+Day 3: Today I installed the Visual C++ and all the pre requisites needed for dlib module and then installed the dlib.
+These also went hand in hand installing various other libraries needed for image processing.